Overview

 Mardi Himal and Khopra Danda Trek: A Combined Option

 For trekkers with more time and energy, combining the Mardi Himal and Khopra Danda trek is an excellent option.
 Both trails fall within the Annapurna Conservation Area and together form a longer, more varied circuit that shows two very different ridge systems on opposite sides of the Modi Khola valley.
-While Mardi Himal trekking runs along the eastern ridge toward Machhapuchhre, the Khopra Danda trail sits on the western side closer to Dhaulagiri and Nilgiri.
+While the Mardi Himal trek runs along the eastern ridge toward Machhapuchhre, the Khopra Danda trail sits on the western side, closer to Dhaulagiri and Nilgiri.

 Best Time for Mardi Himal Trekking